kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

 * Policy updates will be impossible
 * Change in service list between zones will not propagate:
-  * New services will not be discoverable cross zones
+  * New services will not be discoverable in other zones
   * Services removed from a zone will still appear available in other zones
 * You won't be able to disable or delete a zone